NomanShahRaza/dimensionality_reduction_on_hyperspectral_image/README.md

-# Dimensionality Reduction on Hyperspectral Image
+# Dimensionality Reduction Technique on Hyperspectral Image
 **The basic intuition of dimensionality reduction techniques is to reduce computation complexity and the size of data.**
 ## Principal Component Analysis (PCA)
 **PCA is a mathematical algorithm that reduces the dimensionality of the data while retaining most of the variation in the data set.**